Emperor Min of Jin: Prior to becoming emperor

 Sima Ye was a son of Sima Yan (司馬晏), Prince Xiao of Wu, a son of Jin's founding emperor Emperor Wu, and Lady Xun, a daughter of Xun Xu.
 However, he was made the heir of his uncle Sima Jian (司馬柬) the Prince of Qin (and the only full brother of Emperor Hui to live to adulthood), who died on 23 October 291, about nine years before his birth; Sima Ye inherited the title of Prince of Qin from Jian's immediate successor, who was killed by Sima Lun.
+(Note: Sima Jian's immediate heir was Sima Yu (司马郁), son of Sima Yun, Prince of Huainan; Yun was also a full brother of Ye's father.
+However, both Sima Yun and Sima Yu were killed in Yun's failed rebellion against Sima Lun in c.September 300 (8th month of the 1st year of the Yong'kang era, per vol.04 of Jin Shu; the month corresponds to 31 Aug to 29 Sep 300 in the Julian calendar).)

 The years following Sima Ye's birth saw an increase in the intensity of the struggle among the Jin imperial princes to become Emperor Hui's regent (War of the Eight Princes).
 By the time Sima Ye was seven, Emperor Hui had died, Sima Yue continued to be regent under Emperor Huai's nominal rule and Jin imperial authority had been greatly weakened.

-When the Jin capital Luoyang fell to Han-Zhao forces on 13 July 311, Prince Ye's uncle Emperor Huai was captured; his father Prince Yan and eldest brother (whose name was unrecorded), as well as his cousin Sima Quan the crown prince, were killed.
-Prince Ye himself, at age 11, was able to escape from Han forces, and he got to Mi (密縣, in modern Zhengzhou, Henan) when he encountered his uncles, the Jin officials Xun Fan and Xun Zu (荀組), who decided to support him as their leader.
+When the Jin capital Luoyang fell to Han-Zhao forces on 13 July 311, (Note: The annals of Emperor Huai in Book of Jin recorded that Liu Yao and Wang Mi entered the capital Luoyang on the ding'you day of the 6th month of the 5th year of the Yong'jia era.)
+Prince Ye's uncle Emperor Huai was captured; his father Prince Yan and eldest brother (whose name was unrecorded), as well as his cousin Sima Quan the crown prince, were killed.
+Prince Ye himself, at age 11, was able to escape from Han forces, and he got to Mi (密縣, in modern Zhengzhou, Henan) when he encountered his uncles, the Jin officials Xun Fan and Xun Zu, who decided to support him as their leader.
 Later that year, the general Yan Ding tried to escort Prince Ye into the Guanzhong region (modern central Shaanxi), where he thought the central government could be rebuilt, but on the way, most of the supporters and troops deserted them—including Prince Ye's uncles.
 Eventually, however, Yan and Prince Ye were able to arrive in Guanzhong.
 They were supported by the general Jia Ya, and Jia was able to capture Chang'an in 312, allowing Prince Ye to enter and set up his headquarters there.
 On 19 October 312, Jia and Yan offered Prince Ye the title of crown prince, and they then organized a provisional government.